otatebe/chfs/doc/chfsctl.1.md

 -L log_dir
 : specifies a log directory.
 If the directory does not exist, it will be created.
 Default is $HOME.

+-n num_servers
+: specifies the number of servers for CHFS_SERVER.

 -O options
 : specifies options for chfsd.